livekit/rust-sdks/README.md

    - NvEnc for Windows
    - VideoToolbox for MacOS/iOS

+## Crates
+- `livekit-core`: LiveKit protocol implementation
+- `livekit-utils`: Shared utilities between our crates
+- `livekit-ffi`: Use `livekit-core' on foreign languages
+- `livekit-webrtc`: Safe Rust bindings to libwebrtc

 ## Design Goals
 - Be used as a common core across our native SDKs
 - Create Client SDKs more quickly for different languages
 - Be used as a standalone cross-platform SDK

 ## Getting started
 Tokio is required to use the SDK, we have plan to make the async executor agnostic
 ### Connecting to a Room and listen to events:
 ```rust
 #[tokio::main]